The 6 Stages of a Startup, From Pre-Seed to Exit

 Startups are new companies that entrepreneurs develop to establish an idea or sell a product.
 The ultimate goal of a startup is to sell the product or create a company that's successful enough to remain profitable.
-That said, starting a company is easier said than done and almost 95% of all new business ventures fail within the first five years.
+That said, starting a company is easier said than done, and roughly half of all new businesses don't make it past their fifth year.

 With startup companies, there are several startup stages you need to learn about.
 Learning about these startup stages and how funding works will help you recruit investors and take your startup where you want it to go.
 With record numbers being recorded for startups over the last few years, there's no time like the present to go all-in on a startup venture.